 Let’s tie all of this up and give you some takeaways to weigh the risks and benefits of supplementing with vitamin D. It is clear that getting sufficient vitamin D is essential for your health and the health of your baby.
 Deficiency is widespread, and most people, including most pregnant mothers, have insufficient vitamin D levels.

 The best way to know what your vitamin D levels are is to get a test.
 The following best way is to evaluate how likely you are to get adequate exposure to sunlight and vitamin D from your diet or prenatal vitamin.
 Examining your sun exposure involves taking into account many factors.
-Think about how much time you spend outdoors, where you live in relation to the equator, the time of year, your sunscreen use, how much bare skin is exposed outdoors, and whether you have high levels of melanin in your skin.
-You can determine how much vitamin D is included in your prenatal vitamin by reading the label.
+Think about how much time you spend outdoors, where you live in relation to the equator, the time of year, your sunscreen use, how much bare skin you expose outdoors, and whether you have high levels of melanin in your skin.
+You can determine how much vitamin D is in your prenatal vitamin by reading the label.
 It is likely to have 400 IU, and higher-quality vitamins will have more.
 Then you can look at your diet to determine whether you are eating foods high in vitamin D every day.

 Once you have an idea of how much vitamin D you are getting, you can look at the recommendations to determine whether you may want to consider an additional supplement.
 While the recommendations are confusing, evidence supports levels above the RDA of 600 IU.
 Some of the research in pregnancy supports 4,000 IU per day.